 Profile | firstname.lastname@example.org

-Brett Niessen, a COPHP graduate, is an affiliate instructor in the UW Department of Health Services.
-He works as a training manager at the nonprofit Cardea Services, providing training and technical assistance to school districts, juvenile rehabilitation facilities and afterschool programs for curricula on health relationships, teen pregnancy and HIV/STD prevention.
-He has also worked at Public Health – Seattle & King County in the HIV/STD Program, serving as a project manager for marketing campaigns in cooperation with several community-based agencies, and in the Family Planning Program, as a teacher trainer, curriculum writer and youth development specialist.
+Brett Niessen, a COPHP graduate, is an affiliate instructor in the UW Department of Health Services and a faculty member at the Northwest Public Health–Primary Care Leadership Institute.
+He works as a health education consultant at Seattle Children's Hospital and as an independent consultant working with school districts to implement sexual health education curricula.
+He was a training manager at the nonprofit Cardea Services, where he provided training and technical assistance to school districts, juvenile rehabilitation facilities and after‑school programs on health relationships, teen pregnancy and HIV/STD prevention.
+He also worked at Public Health – Seattle & King County in the HIV/STD Program, serving as a project manager for marketing campaigns in cooperation with several community‑based agencies, and in the Family Planning Program, as a teacher trainer, curriculum writer and youth development specialist.
 Previously, Niessen was a middle school science teacher and served as a Peace Corps Volunteer in Thailand, where he trained health teachers.

 Profile | email@example.com

 Roxana Norouzi is a clinical instructor in the Department of Health Services and deputy director of OneAmerica, Washington state's largest immigrant and refugee advocacy organization.
 Prior to joining OneAmerica, she spent five years working as a case manager with families at risk of homelessness and providing cultural competency trainings to schools and various institutions.
 Norouzi serves on the board of the Seattle Globalist, a global-to-local news media platform.
 She is also vice president of the Children's Alliance board of directors and an appointee to King County's Best Starts for Kids advisory group.
 In 2010, after earning her master's in social work at the University of Washington, she was awarded the Bonderman Travel Fellowship, which allowed her to travel to 20 countries exploring and reporting on post-conflict regions, migration trends and identity.

 Profile | firstname.lastname@example.org